skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 Once the client has the IP address, it will connect to your API, which is hosted in your Elastic Beanstalk environment.
 We've made this connection secure by adding an SSL certificate to the load balancer and enabling HTTPS.
 The client will then send encrypted traffic over the internet to the loadbalancer attached to the API.
 Then, the load balancer sends the traffic to the actual API instances, running on servers or in containers.
 Since the load balancer and api application instance are on the same private network (not on the internet) we don't need to keep the traffic encrypted between them, which adds cost and reduces performance.
 The traffic is decrypted by the load-balancer and sent to the application as unencrypted HTTP traffic on port 80.

+____
+## Building The App
+As a part of data science team the task is to train the model, deploy model in the cloud, and integrate machine learning into web product.
+The following tech stack is used:
+* FastAPI: Web framework.
+Like Flask, but faster, with automatic interactive docs.
+* AWS RDS Postgres: Relational database service.
+Like ElephantSQL.
+* AWS Elastic Beanstalk: Platform as a service, hosts your API.
+Like Heroku.
+* Docker: Containers, for reproducibility.
+Like virtual environments, but more reproducible.

 ### Setup AWS interface on the local host

 #### Install AWS CLI (Command Line Interface):